usnistgov/annotune/README.md

 # Annotation and Text Understanding and Navigation Engine (Annotune)

-The Annotation App is a web-based application built with Flask that allows users to annotate data using an external API.
+The Annotune is a web-based application built with Flask that allows users to annotate data using an external API.
 Users can specify the API URL and utilize this app to make annotations conveniently.

 ## Prerequisites